Chicory

 For blanching, dig up in October as many as may be needed, and after cutting off the leaves, it is well to let the roots be exposed to the air for a fortnight or three weeks; they should then be planted in deep boxes or pots of sand or light soil, leaving 8 inches between the soil and the top of the box.
 A cover of some sort is put on the box to exclude the light and the box put into a warm place, either in a warm green-house, under the stage, or, being so hardy, they may be successful in a moderately warm cellar and shed from which frost is excluded.
 Deprived of light, the young oncoming leaves become blanched and greatly elongated, and in this state are cut and sent to the market.
 If light is totally debarred, as it should be, the produce will be of a beautiful creamy white colour, soft and nearly destitute of the bitter flavour present when the plants are grown in the open air.

-The fresh root is bitter, with a milky juice which is somewhat aperient and slightly , suiting subjects troubled with bilious torpor, whilst, on good authority, the plant has been pronounced useful against pulmonary consumption.
+The fresh root is bitter, with a milky juice which is somewhat aperient and slightly sedative, suiting subjects troubled with bilious torpor, whilst, on good authority, the plant has been pronounced useful against pulmonary .

-Syrup of Succory is an excellent for children, as it acts without irritation.
+Syrup of Succory is an excellent laxative for children, as it acts without irritation.

-An infusion of the herb is useful for skin eruptions connected with gout.
+An infusion of the herb is useful for connected with gout.

 SWINE'S CHICORY (Arnoseris pusilla, Gaertn.), also known as Lamb's Succory, is a cornfield weed belonging to a closely related genus.
 All its leaves are radical, and it has small heads of yellow flowers on leafless, branched flower-stalks.
 It has no therapeutic uses.